Skip to content

 Advantages and disadvantages

 Honeypots have a lot of benefits for IT security, and they’re used often by security teams.
 They have some risks as well, though.
-It’s important to consider both sides before deciding to use a honeypot.
+It’s important to consider both sides before deciding to use one.

 Advantages